elibixby/gcloud-python/docs/iam-usage.rst

 - ``retries`` number of times to retry in the even of an interrupted transaction, (not available in ``set_policy``)
 - ``version`` version number of the new policy.
-Not used for transactionality.
+Not used for transactionality. provided for end-user use.
+Left blank, will increment the version by 1.

 >>> resource.add_role(iam.user('alice@example.com'), iam.roles.OWNER.name)